peterparkedcar165/classes/README.md

 ##### Spells:

-###### 1 - Serenade: Play a soothing magical chord that projects a (pink) note that travels straight and damages entities that it pierces through by 75% Spell Power and heals the first friendly unit hit by 5 + 20% Spell Power, and Shield them by the same amount.
+###### 1 - Serenade: Play a soothing magical chord that projects a (pink) note that travels straight and damages entities that it pierces through by 75% Spell Power and heals the first friendly unit hit by 5 + 20% Spell Power.
 (Cooldown: 4 seconds)

 ###### 2 - Empower: Play a morale-raising tune that boosts nearby players' Attack Damage, Spell Power, and Arrow Damage.
 (Cooldown: 24 seconds)

 ###### 3 - Heal: Focus your attention on playing a song that heals the spirit.
 While the song plays, cannot move, -50% Damage Taken, nearby friendly units are healed by 1 + 5% Spell Power every second.
 During this time, cannot cast other spells, including auto-attacks.

 ###### 4 - Harmonize: Enter a harmonizing state.
-Nearby players including self have increased
+Nearby players including self have increased Attack Speed, Draw Speed, and Ability Haste.
+Each attack from those plays will trigger a coordinated musical attack dealing 25% Spell Power when near the Harmonist, this damage will be done by the Harmonist, with a cooldown of 0.5 seconds per player.

 ## Effects